parmsam/automatic-weather-notification/README.md

 # automatic-weather-notification
-emails national weather service info for location(s) of interest to user
+emails daily national weather service info for location(s) of interest to user